CumulusNetworks/nutanix-demo/README.md

 ![SSH](./ravello_images/ssh_exit.png "SSH")<br />

-From the exit node you can ssh to either `leaf01` or `leaf02`.
+From the exit node, you can ssh to either `leaf01` or `leaf02`.
 If you wish to access the Nutanix console you can also ssh to any Nutanix IP address.
-The Nutanix nodes use the following credentails
+The Nutanix nodes use the following credentials
 KVM host username: `root`
 KVM host password: `nutanix/4u`